Moving Beyond Free Trials: Content That Drives Qualified Demos

 Winning SaaS don't rely on trials alone.
 They use content to set expectations before trial signup.
 Prospects know exactly what they'll experience.
 They know which features matter.
 They know success looks like.
 Then trial becomes confirmation, not discovery.

-According to Forrester Research (2024), prospects who consume product demo content before trial signup are 3x more likely to convert to paid customers.
+In our experience, prospects who consume product demo content before trial signup are consistently more likely to convert to paid customers.
 Content bridges the gap between "I'm interested" and "I want to see it in action."

 Your job isn't to get more trial signups.
 It's to get qualified trial signups.
 Content qualification matters more than volume.